-A doctor may take out part or all of the gland when it gets too big, does not work right, or has a growth.
+A doctor may take out part or all of the gland when it gets too big, doesn't work right, or has a growth.
 Most growths or lumps in this gland are benign.
-This means they are not cancer.
+This means they aren't cancer.

 During your surgery, your doctor may take out a lump or nodule.
 A doctor will look at the tissue under a microscope.

 - If the sample gives a clear answer for your problem, your doctor may leave the rest of your thyroid.
 Or you may have all of it removed.

 - If the answer isn't clear, your doctor may leave the thyroid.
 More tests may be done on the tissue.
 When the test results come back, you may need surgery to take out the rest of your thyroid.

 The doctor will take out the tissue, lump, or tumor through a cut (incision) in the front of your neck.
 You will likely have a tube, called a drain, in your neck.
 It lets fluid out of the cut.
 The drain is most often taken out before you go home.